fernando-syslabs/PVUGC-review/report-update-2025-10-07/README.md

 ## Contact & Feedback

-This is an updated analysis based on PVUGC-2025-10-07.md.
+This is an updated analysis based on PVUGC-2025-10-20.md §1 Introduction.
 For questions, additional analysis requests, or to report updates on remediation efforts, please refer to the original analysis request.

 ---

 **Version History:**
-- **v1.0 (2025-10-07):** Initial preliminary report (based on PVUGC-breakthrough.md)
+- **v1.0 (2025-10-07):** Initial preliminary report (based on PVUGC-2025-10-05.md)
-- **v2.0 (2025-10-07):** Updated report (based on PVUGC-2025-10-07.md with Multi-CRS AND-ing)
+- **v2.0 (2025-10-07):** Updated report (based on PVUGC-2025-10-20.md §1 Introduction with Multi-CRS AND-ing)

 **Last Updated:** 2025-10-07